-- Demonstrate a minimum standard of literacy (reading and writing) and a minimum standard of numeracy - Complete a minimum of 20 units, or equivalents - · Complete: - o at least four Year 12 ATAR courses OR - at least five Year 12 General courses and/or ATAR courses or equivalent OR - a Certificate II (or higher) VET qualification in combination with ATAR or General courses.
+- Demonstrate a minimum standard of literacy (reading and writing) and a minimum standard of numeracy - Complete a minimum of twenty units or equivalents described below - Complete: - o at least four Year 12 ATAR courses OR - o at least five Year 12 General courses and ATAR courses or equivalent OR - a Certificate II (or higher) VET qualification in combination with ATAR, General or Foundations courses.

-Literacy and numeracy standard
+Literacy and Numeracy Standard

-For the WACE literacy and numeracy standard you may:
+For the WACE literacy and numeracy standard, you may:

-- Pre-qualify through achieving Band 8 or higher in the reading, writing and numeracy tests of the Year 9 National Assessment Program Literacy and Numeracy (NAPLAN) - Demonstrate the minimum standard of literacy and numeracy by successfully completing the relevant components of the Online Literacy and Numeracy Assessment (ONLA) in Year 10, 11 or 12.
+- Pre-qualify through the required level in the Reading, Writing and Numeracy tests of the Year 9 National Assessment Program Literacy and Numeracy (NAPLAN) - Completing the relevant components of the Online Literacy and Numeracy Assessment (OLNA) in Years 10, 11, or 12 will demonstrate the minimum standard of literacy and numeracy.

-Breadth and depth
+Breadth and Depth

-You must complete a minimum of 20 units, which may include unit equivalents attained through VET and/or endorsed programs.
-This requirement must include at least:
+You must complete a minimum of twenty units, which may include unit equivalents attained through VET and/or endorsed programs.
+This requirement must consist of at least the following:

-- A minimum of ten Year 12 units, or the equivalent - Four units from an English course, post-Year 10, including at least one pair of Year 12 units from an English learning area course - One pair of Year 12 units from each of List A (arts/languages/social sciences) and List B (mathematics/science/technology) subjects.
+- A minimum of ten Year 12 units, or the equivalent - Four units from an English course, post-Year 10, including at least one pair of Year 12 units from an English learning area course - One pair of Year 12 units from List A (arts/languages/social sciences) and List B (mathematics/science/technology) subjects.

-Achievement standard
+Achievement Standard

-You must achieve at least 14 C grades or higher (or equivalents) in Year 11 and Year 12 units, including at least six C grades (or equivalents) in Year 12 units.
+You must achieve at least fourteen C grades or higher (or equivalents) in Year 11 and Year 12 units, including at least six C grades (or equivalents) in Year 12 units.

-Unit equivalents
+Unit Equivalents

 Unit equivalents can be obtained through Vocational Education and Training (VET) qualifications and/or endorsed programs.
-The maximum number of unit equivalents available through VET and endorsed programs is four Year 11 units and four Year 12 units with a maximum of four units with endorsed programs two in Year 11 and two in Year 12.
+The maximum number of unit equivalents available through VET and endorsed programs is four Year 11 units and four Year 12 units, with a maximum of four units with endorsed programs, two in Year 11 and two in Year 12.

-Further information
+Further Information